Manta (SeaWorld Orlando)

-Manta is a steel flying roller coaster at SeaWorld Orlando in Orlando, Florida, United States.
-The attraction allows guests to encounter numerous species of ray before boarding a manta ray-shaped train that takes them on a 3359 ft roller coaster ride above the park, reaching top speeds of 56 mph.
-Designed by Swiss firm Bolliger & Mabillard, Manta restrains riders in the prone position and features four inversions.
-The well-received attraction officially opened to the public on May 22, 2009.
-Its slogan is "Dive deep, fly high...".
+Manta is a steel flying roller coaster at SeaWorld Orlando in Orlando, Florida.
+The ride is 140 feet (43m) tall, 3,359 feet long (1,024 m), and reaches top speeds of 56 mph (90 km/h).
+Designed by Bolliger & Mabillard, Manta restrains riders in the prone position and features four inversions.
+The attraction opened to the public on May 22, 2009.
+The ride showcases many rays in exhibits throughout its queue.
+Its slogan is "Dive deep, fly high."

 History

-SeaWorld Orlando revealed the concept that was to become Manta to a gathering of travel industry representatives and community leaders on April 2, 2008, although it had been in the planning stages for years.
+SeaWorld Orlando revealed the concept that was to become Manta to a gathering of travel industry representatives and community leaders on April 2, 2008, although it had been in the planning stages for years prior.
 The exact specifications were not immediately revealed, but the park said it would be their largest single investment in an attraction and that it would open sometime in 2009.
 The park also announced that the attraction would include a roller coaster, but that it would be more than just a roller coaster.
-Joseph Couceiro—vice president of sales and marketing—described the ride as "the next generation SeaWorld attraction" that would immerse guests in elements of marine life.
+Joseph Couceiro, vice president of sales and marketing, described the ride as "the next generation SeaWorld attraction" which would immerse guests in elements of marine life.

-Artists' concepts of the new attraction were leaked onto the Internet in April 2008; however, SeaWorld officials would not confirm whether the images were accurate representations of the final design, but said that the roller coaster would have a gliding sensation.
+Artists' concepts of the new attraction were leaked to the internet in April 2008.
+SeaWorld officials would not confirm whether the images were accurate representations of the final design, but said that the roller coaster would have a gliding sensation.
 At that point, construction on a large site within the park had already begun.
-On May 29, 2008, park officials confirmed that the attraction would be named Manta, and announced additional details about the attraction.
+On May 29, 2008, park officials confirmed that the attraction would be named Manta, and announced additional details about it.

-Construction of the roller coaster track and attraction buildings began in September 2008.
-Superior Rigging & Erection built the supports and track.
-The ride's layout was completed in December 2008 and construction on other parts of the roller coaster continued into early 2009.
-SeaWorld began previewing the attraction in early May 2009, before it was officially opened on May 22.
+Construction of the roller coaster track and related buildings began in September 2008.
+Superior Rigging & Erection constructed the supports and track.
+The ride's layout was completed in December 2008, and construction on other parts of the roller coaster continued into early 2009.
+SeaWorld began previewing the attraction in early May 2009, before it officially opened on May 22.